flinker-app/docsfx/docs/ifc-cobie.md

 # COBie Integration

 The COBie integration offers robust import, export, and API features to streamline your facility management processes.
+This integration ensures that all your facility data is accurately captured and easily accessible.

 If you're interested in learning how this integration can enhance your data management and operational efficiency, our team is ready to discuss it with you.

-If you're interested in learning how this integration can improve your BIM processes within SharePoint and Teams, our team is ready to discuss it with you.

 [**Book a Meeting Now**](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/)

-We are excited to explore how a BCF integration with SharePoint and Teams can enhance your project management and collaboration.
+We are excited to explore how a COBie integration can enhance your project management and collaboration.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>